attilaolah/attilaolah.github.io/_posts/2014-05-12-simple-but-powerful-zsh-prompt.markdown

 ### Parts of the right prompt, from right to left:

+* <code style="background: black; color: #aaa;">1:23:52</code>
-* the time, including seconds, which is useful when I forget to prefix a long running command with `time`, but I still want to know how long did it take to complete (there's also a ZSH plug-in for this)
+  is the time, which is useful when I forget to prefix a long running command with `time`
+* <code style="background: black; color: #c00;">=</code>
-* the red `=` before the time indicates a non-zero exit status from the previous command
+  before the time indicates a non-zero exit status from the previous command

-My prompt does not contain too many things, mostly in order to keep it fast.
-I used to have a plug-in that would display various stats about the current git repo in the right prompt, but it made the prompt reloads noticeably smaller, and this is not something I can afford in a shell.
-Everything must be fast enough for me not to notice it.
+I used to have `git_prompt_status` in the right prompt (that shows a summary of changes in the current repo), but it was making the terminal noticeably slower, which is not something I tolerate.
+Hitting enter in a terminal must feel instant.

-If anyone likes it, here's the `.zshrc` recipe:
+### The source, if anyone likes it:

 {% highlight bash %}
 ZSH_THEME_GIT_PROMPT_PREFIX=" %{$fg[blue]%}git%{$reset_color%}:%{$fg[red]%}"